Daltron/NotificationBanner/README.md

 1. Go to File > Add Packages
 2. The Add Package dialog appears, by default with Apple packages.
-3. In the upper left hand corner, paste https://github.com/Daltron/NotificationBanner into the search bar in the upper right search bar
+3. In the upper left hand corner, paste https://github.com/Daltron/NotificationBanner into the search bar
 4. Hit Return to kick off the search
 5. Click Add Package.